LI-BING-HUA/-/ESL.md

 (a) Instruction accurate

-A: The ISS executes instructions in the correct order with correct data to produce correct results, but gives **no timing information at all**.
+A: Executes instructions in correct order with correct data to produce correct results; gives no timing information.

 (b) Cycle count

-A: Each instruction is profiled with an execution latency in clock cycles, then in instruction-accurate order the execution times are **accumulated** to estimate total time.
+A: Each instruction is profiled with a clock-cycle latency, then accumulated in instruction-accurate order.

 (c) Cycle callable

-A: The simulator is invoked **on every clock cycle**.
+A: The simulator is invoked on every clock cycle.

 (d) Cycle accurate

-A: The execution time is accurate **to the end of each clock cycle**.
+A: Accurate to the end of each clock cycle.

 **Q6 (a)**

 Q: What operations does a bus transaction perform?
 In other words, what is a bus transaction?

-A: Addressed data read and write.
+A: Addressed data reads and writes.

 **Q6 (b)**

 Q: Describe, among all parties involved in executing a task, what 'synchronization' is (one or at most two sentences).

-A: Synchronization coordinates the timing and ordering of the concurrent parties executing a task, so that dependent operations (e.g., write-before-read) happen in the correct order and race conditions are avoided.
+A: Synchronization coordinates the timing/ordering of the parties so dependent operations run in the correct order and avoid race conditions.

 **Q7 (a)**

 Q: What is the issue represented by the double arrow between "HW implementation" and "SW/FW Implementation", and how does ESL solve it?

-A (Issue): HW and SW/FW implementation must be co-designed and constantly coordinated; in a traditional flow they're developed separately and only integrated late, so HW/SW partition and interface mismatches surface too late.
+A (Issue): HW and SW/FW are designed separately and integrated too late.

-A (How ESL solves it): ESL provides a shared virtual platform (TLM) so HW and SW can be developed in parallel and integrated/verified early, instead of waiting until the end.
+A (ESL): Use a virtual platform (golden model) for SW/HW co-design, co-verification; integrated early.

 **Q7 (b)**

 Q: What is the issue represented by the arched arrow from "Algorithm Design & Analysis" down to "System Integration", and how does ESL solve it?

-A (Issue): The arched arrow represents the problem of verifying that the final integrated system stays consistent with the original algorithm design.
-In a traditional flow you only find out after integration is complete, and drift is hard to trace back.
+A (Issue): Verify the final integrated system matches the original algorithm; traditionally integration is checked too late.

-A (How ESL solves it): ESL builds a golden model (the TLM / virtual platform) that exists from the algorithm stage onward.
-Because this model is ready early and fast enough, every later stage (architecture, HW/SW implementation, integration) can be checked against it, ensuring the result stays faithful to the original algorithm.
-The final integrated system can be validated directly against the golden model, so deviations are caught early instead of at the very end.
+A (ESL): A golden model exists from the algorithm stage, so every stage checks against it.
 <img width="407" height="238" alt="image" src="https://github.com/user-attachments/assets/4a9e48b9-1e50-4ae4-89ce-bf91a3d0925f" />